 Two, you could be coming up on the end of the initial three-year maintenance that you bought with that file server or that storage array.
-Getting ready for that fourth year, which if you’ve been around this game enough, you know that fourth and fifth year or fourth and subsequent years are always hefty renewals.
+And, Getting ready for that fourth year, which if you’ve been around this game enough, you know that fourth and fifth year or fourth and subsequent years are always hefty renewals.

-What we want to talk about here today and show you, how do you lift that data into the cloud and how do we move that data to the cloud so I can start using it.
+What we want to talk about here today and show you, how do you lift that data into the cloud and how we move that data to the cloud so I can start using it.

 That way, when you go to this refresh, there is no need to go refresh those particular file servers and/or storage arrays, especially where you’ve got secondary and tertiary data where it’s mandatory to keep it around.

 I’ve talked to clients where they’ve got so much data it would cost more to figure out what data they have, versus just keeping it.
-If you are in that situation out there, we can definitely help you on this.
+If you are in that situation out there, we can definitely help you with this.

 The ability to go move that now, take that file server towards array, take that data, move it to the cloud, and use SoftNAS on it to be able to go access that data is what we are here to talk to you about today and how we can solve this.

 This also can be solved in DR situations, even the overall data center situations too.
 Anytime you’re looking to go make a start to the cloud or if you’ve got this old gear sitting around.

 You’re looking at the refresh and trying to figure out what do I do with it?